- Applies to:

 - Last updated: October 1, 2011

-The purpose of this guideline document is to give direction and guidance on how to securely setup and operate Calvin College ("College") owned iPads.
-It is also recommended that those who use personal iPads for College purposes do so in a secure manner by following appropriate guidelines when possible.
+The purpose of this guideline document is to give direction and guidance on how to securely setup and operate Calvin University ("University") owned iPads.
+It is also recommended that those who use personal iPads for University purposes do so in a secure manner by following appropriate guidelines when possible.

-- College provided devices should have a College Asset tag.
+- University provided devices should have a College Asset tag.

 - A passcode to gain access into the device is required.
 This helps prevent unauthorized individuals from gaining access to the device.